Linder Sterling: Collections

 Sterling's work is included in the permanent collection of the Tate Modern Museum, the Museum of Modern Art, among others.

 Honours and awards

-In 2005 Sterling receive a grant from the Arts Council of England.
-In 2017, Sterling received the Paul Hamlyn Foundation Award for her creative work.
+In 2005, Sterling received a grant from the Arts Council of England.
+In 2017, she received the Paul Hamlyn Foundation Award for her creative work.
 In 2018, she was named the first Artist-in-Residence at Chatsworth House in Derbyshire.
-Her work during the residency was inspired by the Act of Representation of the People, the which gave women over the age of thiry the right to vote.
+Her work during the residency was inspired by the Act of Representation of the People, which gave women over the age of thirty the right to vote.

 Personal life

 Sterling has a son, Maxwell Sterling.
 She lives and works in London.

-Sterling is a long time friend of The Smiths lead singer, Morrissey, since they met at a Sex Pistols sound check in Manchester in 1976.
-Sterling was the inspiration for The Smiths' critically acclaimed song "Cemetry Gates."
+Sterling is a long time friend of The Smiths lead singer, Morrissey, since they met at a Sex Pistols soundcheck in Manchester in 1976.
+Sterling was the inspiration for The Smiths' critically acclaimed song "Cemetry Gates".